Prag8855/aab/content/guides/german-work-visa.md

 **[How to choose German health insurance ➞](/guides/german-health-insurance)**

 Health insurance brokers help you choose the best health insurance for your needs.
 Their help is free.
-I work with B-Protected and Feather since a few years.
-I know them personally, and I trust their advice.
-They helped many of my readers.

 {% include 'blocks/_healthInsuranceQuestion.html' %}

-[Feather](/out/popsure) can also sign you up for health insurance.
-You take 15 minutes to fill a form, and they do everything else for you.
-They can get you insured in less than 5 days.
-Their service is free, they speak English, and their insurance is valid for work visa and Blue Card applications.
+I recommend [Feather Insurance](/out/popsure) because I work with them since 2018.
+I know the founder and the team personally.
+They helped me switch to private health insurance in 2021.
+They helped thousands of my readers over the years.

 ### Step 8: Make your residence permit appointment